Images Courtesy of Ian Maden

-Eliza Jane Dutton received her late son’s 14 Star on the 6th October 1921.
-The British War medal on the 19th January 1921 & the Victory medal on the 5th April 1921.
+Eliza Jane Dutton received her late son’s 1914 Star on the 6th October 1921.
+The British War medal on the 19th January 1921 and the Victory medal on the 5th April 1921.

 Soldiers’ Effects to Eliza Jane Dutton – mother.

-William is also remembered on St. Clement’s Church WW1 War Memorial
+William is also remembered on the war memorial at St. Clement’s Church, Ipswich.